dotnet/designs/accepted/2020/linking-libraries.md

 For this reason, affected libraries need to be annotated to help trimming tools to better understand the code and to generate warnings which are actionable in the context of an application.
-The goal is for the library code itself to not generate any warnings (as those are not actionable) and instead either resolve them (by providing annotations which help the trimming tool correctly recognize all dependencies) or to annotate public APIs such that the problem can be resolved in the call site by the tool automatically or by the user following the guidance provided by the warning and the affected API it calls out.
+The goal is for the library code itself to not generate any warnings (as those are not actionable) and instead either:

+1. Resolve the warnings by providing annotations which help the trimming tool correctly recognize all dependencies.
+- or -
+2. To annotate public APIs such that the problem can be resolved by the user following the guidance provided by the warning.

 Depending on the specific problematic pattern, different solutions can be employed.
 The list below is not complete list, it's just the most common patterns we've seen